About Me

 Hello and welcome!

-I’m a woman in my early 60s who recently retired from teaching—and leapt into a new chapter of life as a blogger.
-I’ve always loved traveling and cycling, and in 2025, I’m especially excited about exploring the world through the Osaka-Kansai Expo.
+I’m a woman in my early 60s who recently retired from teaching—and jumped into a brand-new chapter of life as a blogger.
+I’ve always loved traveling and cycling, and in 2025, I’m especially excited about discovering the world through the Osaka–Kansai Expo.

 “Today is the youngest you’ll ever be.”